skawaguchi/league-homework/README.md

 I've tried to capture my thought process for insight into my ways of working.

 ## Summary
-Overall, I hope that this gives insight into how I think and work.
-My git commits, which you can view if you'd like (just ask me) to get a sense of my workflow, are pretty representative of how I work.
-It was tough doing this off-hours on a busy weekend, but at least it's an approximation of how I work so I hope that you see some value in this approach.
+Overall, I hope that this project gives insight into how I think and work.
 I understand that my style of programming may not appeal to all.
-After working for years trying to find the fast solution, I've come to the conclusion that I'd rather be methodical and approach my work as a craftsman, and so far TDD is the best for that philosophy.
-It probably has to do with my mostly enterprise experience for the past six years where scalability and extensibility are inevitable.
-I hope that bias won't be held against me.
+After working for years going with the fastest solution, I've come to the conclusion that I'd rather be methodical and save future headaches, and so far TDD is the best fit for that philosophy.
+It probably has to do with my predominantly enterprise experience where scalability and extensibility are inevitable.

-All that said, I'm open to other viewpoints, and am always eager to discuss them.
-I'm not naive or stubborn enough to think that this is the only way to code, after all.
-If you've made it this far, thanks for your attention and the opportunity to share my thoughts and philosophies.
+All that said, I'm open to other viewpoints, and am always eager to discuss them!
+I'm not naive or stubborn enough to think that this is the only way to build software.

+If you've made it this far through my ramblings, thanks for your attention and the opportunity to share my thoughts and philosophies.

 ## Assumptions
 These are boundary conditions that I would usually ask about before doing the exercise.
 What I'll do is to list them out and pretend that they were answered.
-1. Will the terminal value of a given range ever be before the start value?
-Assuming 'no'.
+1. Will the terminal value of a given range ever be before the start value? **Assuming 'no'.**
-2. Will there ever be whitespace between the parentheses and the range values?
-Assuming 'no'.
+2. Will there ever be whitespace between the parentheses and the range values? **Assuming 'no'.**
-3. Will there always be a `:` separating hours and minutes, and a `-` separating the start and terminal values of each range?
-Assuming 'yes'.
+3. Will there always be a `:` separating hours and minutes, and a `-` separating the start and terminal values of each range? **Assuming 'yes'.**
-4. Will this ever need to be adjusted for timezone?
-Assuming 'no', but may use moment.
+4. Will this ever need to be adjusted for timezone? **Assuming 'no', but may use `moment`.**
-5. Is using a 24-hour clock ok?
-Assuming 'yes' since that's the example.
+5. Is using a 24-hour clock ok? **Assuming 'yes' since that's the example.**
 6. Will there every be overlaps in A or B?
-For example, would I get `(9:00-11:00, 10:00-12:00) "minus" (19:00-20:00, 19:30-21:355)` where the base times are overlapping?
-Assuming 'no'
+For example, would I get `(9:00-11:00, 10:00-12:00) "minus" (19:00-20:00, 19:30-21:355)` where the base times are overlapping? **Assuming 'no' **
-7. Do we add leading zeroes in?
-Assuming 'no' since that's what's in the examples (missed this).
+7. Do we add leading zeroes in? **Assuming 'no' since that's what's in the examples (missed this).**
-8. Were the `"` and `"` characters around `minus` intentional, or can I just use `"`?
-Assuming 'yes' and that the proper quotes were not a trick.
+8. Were the `"` and `"` characters around `minus` intentional, or can I just use `"`? **Assuming 'yes' and that the proper quotes were not a trick.**
-9: Do I need to sort the output?
-Assuming 'no'.
+9: Do I need to sort the output? **Assuming 'no'.**
-10. Do I need to check the output for overlapping ranges and do a union on them?
-Assuming 'no'.
+10. Do I need to check the output for overlapping ranges and do a union on them? **Assuming 'no'.**

 ## Defensive Programming
-These are things I'd consider doing, but won't in the interest of getting this challenge done.
-I just want to make it clear that these are factors I'd consider.
+~~These are things I'd consider doing, but won't in the interest of getting this challenge done.
+I just want to make it clear that these are factors I'd consider.~~ Went ahead and did all of this.
+Disclaimer: my regex abilities aren't great, so if you read it, please accept my apologies.
-1. Validate structure of a given range with a regex.
+1. ~~Validate structure of a given range with a regex.~~
-2. Check input type before processing.
+2. ~~Check input type before processing.~~
-3. Empty string or other falsey values.
+3. ~~Empty string or other falsey values.~~

 ## Original Thought Process for the Solution
 I'm not an algorithm master by any means.
 I researched the solution to this challenge by reading the following: